Why does WiFi need range extension?

 Power and Interference

 The output power is usually fixed and balanced with the output amplifier stages of the router.
-That is to protect other devices, yours and your neighbours, using the same radio frequency range from interference.
+That is to protect other devices, yours and your neighbors, using the same radio frequency range from interference.
 The WiFi devices may be jammed by your strong WiFi, decreasing WiFi speed or stability.

 WiFi Extension options